HomeData & benchmarks › Social Impact

 Table 2: specific socioemotional competency benchmarks by region 2026

-Service recovery capacity: the average time between a complaint and satisfactory resolution drops from 6-9 minutes to 2.1 minutes in certified teams, a differential that translates directly into experience rating and likelihood of the diner returning.
+Service recovery: the time from complaint to a satisfactory fix drops from 6-9 minutes to 2.1 in certified teams.
+That differential shows up in experience ratings and in whether the diner returns.

 Point by point